Zutily

 Yes.
 All QR code generation happens entirely in your browser using JavaScript.
 No data — URLs, passwords, Wi-Fi credentials, or any other content — is sent to our servers, stored, or logged.
 The generated QR code exists only on your device until you save or share it.

 Yes, Zutily's QR Code Generator is 100% free with no limits, no watermarks, no sign-up, and no ads.
-Generate as many QR codes as you need in any size, color, and format — completely free.
+Generate as many QR codes as you need with logos, custom shapes, frames, and all 18+ content types — completely free.

 Disclaimer